GetAwayCoxn/Luashitacast-Profiles/README.md

 # Luashitacast-Profiles
 These are my luashitacast profiles for FFXI Ashita v4, all jobs available, built for current retail.
 Keep in mind I made these for myself and I am simply sharing them for others to have at least a good starting off point if they want since Luashitacast and Ashita v4 in general is so new and there is not a widely available library of different profiles yet.

+## IMPORTANT NOTICE AS OF MARCH 22, 2023
+I have made a major name change in all files.
+If you are using any of my profiles from before this date and you never update then you're fine.
+If you are using any of my profiles and modified them for your use then awesome.
+If you are going to use any of my profiles going forward you will need to make sure to have the gcinclude.lua, gcdisplay.lua, and any/all jobs files from this date or after otherwise they will not load/work.
+You will not be able to mix and match older job files with newer includes and vise versa.
+As always, take care to save your current gear sets if you choose to upgrade to the newer files.
+If your starting from scratch with any of these profiles on or after this date, then congrats, read the reset of this readme and hit me up on here or discord if you have any questions.
+I added a command to toggle the gcdisplay output visibility, fixed bugs with the SCH spell handler and the /nuke spell handler, and added the ability to /setcycle directly so you dont have to cycle through all the elements to get the one you want.
+See the updated commands below.

 ## Overview:

 First, a LOT of the gear sets in these job files are copied and pasted and you so will need to edit them for your own use case and gear sets.
 That is why you might see something like BLM gear in the SAM file for example.
 I edit the sets as I play the jobs and if I do not play it very much it will have very weird looking gear sets for that job.
 Along the same lines some jobs I do not play at all (lolwhm) the profile will have the bare minimum to work and you will have more things to add to suit your needs.
 If you do not want to use or do not know how to use a particular set it is best to just leave the set there but remove any/all gear from it.
 If you delete any set you may get error messages when using the profile.
 I encourage anyone using these profiles to generate an issue here on the github repository for issues/recommendations/requests/etc.